Karl Christian Traugott Friedemann Goebel

 Karl Christian Traugott Friedemann Goebel (21 February 1794, Niederroßla – 26 May 1851, Dorpat) was a German pharmacist and chemist.

-Following training at an apothecary in Eisenach, he studied pharmacy at the University of Jena (from 1813).
+Following training under an apothecary in Eisenach, he studied pharmacy at the University of Jena from 1813.
 In 1821 he was appointed head of the university pharmacy.
-In 1824 he became a professor at Jena, followed by a professorship of chemistry and physics at the Imperial University of Dorpat (1828).
+In 1824 he became a professor at Jena, followed by a professorship of chemistry and physics at the Imperial University of Dorpat in 1828.

 The botanical genus Goebelia Bunge ex Boiss.
 1872 (family Leguminosae) commemorates his name.